Latin America and the Caribbean

 In the region there has been a steady progress of regional open access initiatives that offer at no cost for authors and end users, open access to full text scholarly and scientific publications of Latin America and the Caribbean.
 Among others, the following stand out:

-- Multidisciplinary peer-review journal portals: These platforms for electronic publication of scientific journals, sponsored mainly by public funds and international cooperation, make it possible for journals to have an online presence, international visibility and improve quality of editorial processes, a requirement for being accepted in those journal portals.
-Today, from a total of 7.094 open access journals registered in DOAJ, 18% (1.294 journals) are from Latin America and the Caribbean, of which 49% (635 journals) from Brazil.
-At regional level SciELO (since 1997) and Redalyc (since 2002) have developed open access peer-review journal portals, totaling over 1.000 refereed scientific and scholarly journals from the region in open access, free for authors and for users.
-These portals are developing bibliometric and scientometric regional indicators (and impact factor in the case of SciELO) that will complement traditional international indicators used for the evaluation of researchers from Latin America and the Caribbean.
+- Multidisciplinary peer-review journal portals: These platforms, sponsored mainly by public funds, make it possible for journals to have an online presence, international visibility, bibliometric indicators and improve quality of editorial processes, a requirement for being accepted in those journal portals.
+Today, from a total of 9.707 open access journals registered in DOAJ, 19% (1.821 journals) are from Latin America and the Caribbean, of which 50% (907 journals) from Brazil.
+At regional level SciELO (since 1997) and Redalyc (since 2002) have developed open access peer-review journal portals, totaling over 1.300 peer-review journals from the region in open access, free for authors and for users.
+These portals are developing bibliometric and scientometric indicators that will complement traditional international indicators used for the evaluation of researchers from Latin America and the Caribbean.
 Both portals can also be searched in the Latindex harvester.
-There are also a few journal portals at national level (ex. in Brazil SEER), and at institutional level (ex.
-UNAM in México, UNA in Colombia, UChile, Univ.Costa Rica).
-These initiatives of regional, national and institutional journal portals, are all contributing to improve quality of editorial processes, visibility of scholarly journals edited in Latin America, and growth of adoption of free (for authors and for users) open access (ex.
-60% of social science journals in the region are open access).
+There are also several journal portals at national level (e.g.: in Brazil SEER), and at institutional level (e.g. University of Sao Paulo-USP in Brazil, the National Autonomous University of México-UNAM in México, and University of Chile, have each more than a 100 open access journals in their journal portals).
+These initiatives of regional, national and institutional journal portals, are all contributing to improve quality of editorial processes, visibility of scholarly journals edited in Latin America, and growth of adoption of free (for authors and for users) open access.

 And more recently, institutional repositories, for each institution to manage, give visibility and access to its own output.
-In ROAR are registered 265 digital repositories from Latin America and the Caribbean, a 10% of the total 2.450 repositories registered.
-And 188 repositories from the region are registered in OpenDOAR, a 9% of the total 2.085 repositories registered.
-Brazil (42% of repositories from the region), followed at a distance by Colombia, Mexico, Argentina, Ecuador, Venezuela, Peru and Chile, are the countries with more institutional repositories in the region.
-A total of 1.109.910 records are included in repositories registered from the region, of which an unknown number are still bibliographic records, not full-texts.
-The most frequent full-text content is theses, but in numbers journal articles are the main volume in the above-mentioned total, mainly due to full-text journal articles in more than 1.000 journals from the region included in SciELO and Redalyc.
+In OpenDOARare registered 291 digital repositories from Latin America and the Caribbean, a 11% of the total 2.645 repositories registered.
+Brazil (42% of repositories from the region), followerd at a distance by Colombia, Mexico, Argentina, Ecuador, Venezuela, Peru and Chile, are the countries with more institutional repositories in the region.
+More than a million records are included in repositories registred from the region, of which an unknown number are still bibliographic records, not full-texts.
+The most frequent full-text content is theses, but in numbers journal articles are the main volume in the above-mentioned total, mainly due to full-text journal articles in more than 1.300 journals from the region included in SciELO and Redalyc.
 Only a few developments are underway for scientific data digital repositories.
-The great majority of repositories use open source software DSpace, and a few use Cybertesis, Eprints, Greenstone and SciELO.
+The great majority of repositories use open source software DSpace, and SciELO.

-As in Europe, Latin America has recently started initiatives to integrate institutional repositories from the region.
-The 15 Latin American countries that have created advanced research and education networks, are members of the Latin American Cooperation of Advanced Research and Education Networks, RedCLARA.
-For open access to scientific production from Latin America, RedCLARA has submitted to the IDB, the project “Regional Strategy and Interoperability and Management Framework for a Latin American Federated Network of Institutional Scientific Documentation Repositories”.
-RedCLARA also supports CoLaBoRa, a Latin America Community of Digital Libraries and Repositories.
-And RedCLARA has recently started cooperation with COAR.
+As is the case in Europe, Latin America has recently started initiatives to integrate institutional repositories from the region.
+With support from the Latin American Cooperation of Advanced Research and Education Networks, RedCLARA and the Inter-American Development Bank-IDB, the project "Regional Strategy and Interoperability and Management Framework for a Latin American Federated Network of Institutional Scientific Documentation Repositories" started in 2010.
+As a result of the project, in 2012 was officialy launched La Referencia, a network of national systems of digital repositories, with 9 countires as initial members: Argentina, Brazil, Chile, Colombia, Ecuador, El Salvador, Mexico, Peru and Venezuela.
+Standardization, regional and international interoperability, a regional harvester and training, are among the objectives of this initiative, which works together with COAR.
+RedCLARA also supports CoLaBoRa, a Latin America Community of professionals working in Digital Libraries and Repositories.

 In Latin America there is an active community of open access advocates among librarians and scholarly communication specialists.
 Their opinions and experiences can be followed in lists, wikis and blogs related to open access in the region.
 As well as in regional open access events (ex.
 BIREDIAL, UNAM OA Coloquium, and the open access week events).
 Several regional declarations supporting open access have been issued in the region, ex.: 2005 and 2009.

-Although there are clear indications in the region of the existence of a favorable climate for the development of open access institutional and national repositories, it may face multiple problems that can hinder their development.
-Open access implies policies, funding, infrastructure and ICT availability (for authors and institutions to publish online, and for users to access contents online), methodologies, metadata, contents (including text but also multimedia, data and open education resources), the need to identify peer-reviewed contents, interoperability, training and advocacy for cultural change among stakeholders of the region who know little about open access benefits and lack knowledge about “green” editors registered in Sherpa-RoMEO concerning articles published in international journals.
-Open access initiatives in Latin America and the Caribbean show minimal presence in those initiatives of articles published in international journals by researchers from the region.
-Advances in mandates that require self-archiving in institutional repositories, anticipate that a growing number of these articles could also be available in open access repositories, but it requires negotiations.
-Another challenge in the region is to develop and promote the use of regional bibliometric indicators as a complement of traditional impact factor when evaluating researchers, and value quality of journals and articles, more than their belonging to the so-called “mainstream” or “peripheral” science (Guédon, 2008).
+Although Latin America is one of the most advanced regions in the world as per percentage of scientific output in local and regional publications available in open access, and with clear indications in the region of the existence of a favorable climate for the development of open access institutional and national repositories, advances may face multiple problems and challenges.
+Open access implies policies, funding, infrastructure and ICT availability (for authors and institutions to publish online, and for users to access contents online), methodologies, metadata, contents (including text but also multimedia, data and open education resources), the need to identify peer-reviewed contents, interoperability, training and advocacy for cultural change among stakeholders of the region who know little about open access benefits and lack knowledge about their rights when publishing with "green" editors registered in Sherpa-RoMEO.

 Several programs are working towards solving the problems associated with the ‘digital divide’, among them are initiatives sponsored by RedCLARA, UNESCO, IAP, IDRC and for civil society access APC and FUNREDES.
 As connectivity increases, greater interactivity between open access initiatives will be possible.